 Vienna, 28 June 2021 – The UNODC Gender Team with the support of the Government of Ireland, hosted the first ever UNODC Gender Equality Forum, a virtual conference held from the 22nd to the 24th of June 2021.
 With the recent launch of the UNODC Strategy (2021-2025), the Forum was dedicated to discussing the future of gender equality and women’s empowerment in UNODC’s mandated areas, focusing on the gender dimensions of corruption, criminal justice responses to gender-based violence and combatting transnational organized crime with experts from UNODC, Member States, UN organisations, civil society organisations and academia.

-innocent?”
+The discussions during the UNODC Gender Equality Forum highlighted how aspects of gender need to be included in responses to corruption, gender-based violence and organized crime have a holistic understanding of the reality faced by both women and men and to develop policies that match that reality.
+Lady Justice Hedwig opened the discussion on the gender aspects in corruption with a question that was central to the discussion: “Are women less involved in corruption because they have not been empowered or is it because they are trustworthy and innocent?”
 Experts highlighted that there are a range of factors that impact the propensity of women’s engagement in corrupt practices.
 Lena stressed that the answer is not simple and that although women are traditionally more concerned about social risk and stigma associated with participation in corrupt activities, two important factors need to be taken into consideration: Firstly, context matters; in high corrupt settings it can be riskier for women to refrain from corruption.
 And secondly, women have more to lose from corrupt practices compared to men as they tend to receive harsher social condemnation.
 Corruption is a threat to the state’s ability to deliver social services.

 The that data collection and the reporting of corrupt practices needs to be improved to truly understand the global gender-related trends in corruption.
 Only then, can effective anti-corruption policies be designed that address the needs of women and men, girls and boys.

-the number of women working in the criminal justice system and policing, increasing the number of women and girls’ safe spaces, providing mobile courts for women in remote areas and increasing digital forensic evidence capacities.
+In the fight to eliminate gender –based violence, the necessity of effective criminal justice responses was highlighted; particularly in the context of the COVID-19 pandemic.
+Alexandra Robinson from the United Nations Population Fund stressed the need to implement policies beyond the deterrence of violence and that a survivor-centred approach needs to permeate any action taken.
+For example, by increasing the number of women working in the criminal justice system and policing, increasing the number of women and girls’ safe spaces, providing mobile courts for women in remote areas and increasing digital forensic evidence capacities.

-the continued low rates of gender-based violence being reported, it was stressed that full social support needs to be given regardless of whether victims of gender-based violence choose to report the offence.
+The discussion further highlighted the importance of partnerships in combatting gender-based violence, from grass root organisations providing victim support to private tech companies improving reporting mechanisms.
+However, with the continued low rates of gender-based violence being reported, it was stressed that full social support needs to be given regardless of whether victims of gender-based violence choose to report the offence.
 And consequently, measures to improve reporting should consider the unrecorded cases.